 🍷 Did You Know?:

-The Adrianna Vineyard sits over 4,000 feet above sea level in the Uco Valley, earning its nickname “Grand Cru of South America” for producing some of the continent’s most mineral-driven, age-worthy Chardonnay and Malbec. — 9 months ago
+The Adrianna Vineyard sits over 4,000 feet above sea level in the Uco Valley, earning its nickname “Grand Cru of South America” for producing some of the continent’s most mineral-driven, age-worthy Chardonnay and Malbec. — a year ago

 From legendary winemaker Matthieu Barret of Domaine de Coulet in Cornas, nickname Little Bear.
 Medium Ruby organic wine with aromas fresh berries, floral and hints of spice.
 On the palate of this 100% Syrah, flavors of blackberry and blueberry with notes of lavender and white pepper spice.
 Medium+ finish, fine soft tannins, ending with fruit, cedar and smoky spice. — 5 years ago